 The temple was built in the name of peace, which is the symbol of the lotus flower.

-We drive towards the centre of New Delhi and we arrive at Humayun’s Tumb.
+We drive towards the center of New Delhi and we arrive at Humayun’s Tumb.

 Humayun’s Tumb is the monument which people from New Delhi are most proud of.
 They would say: “It’s the Taj Mahal of Delhi, but this was built first!”.
 If you read between the lines they actually mean: “In Agra they copied us!”.